Polycystic ovary syndrome (PCOS) affects about five million women in the US, but there’s a lot we don’t know about it.

 But there are ways to manage the symptoms with lifestyle changes and medications:

-- Exercising more can reduce how resistant your body becomes to insulin (which in turn can reduce the amount of testosterone you produce).
+- Exercising more can reduce how resistant your body becomes to insulin (which in turn can reduce the amount of testosterone you produce)

-- Reducing the amount of refined carbohydrates and sugar you eat and drink can also keep your blood sugar more stable and reduce inflammation in your body.
+- Reducing the amount of refined carbohydrates and sugar you eat and drink can also keep your blood sugar more stable and reduce inflammation in your body

-- Changing the products you use in your skincare routine can control hormonal PCOS acne.
+- Changing the products you use in your skincare routine can control hormonal PCOS acne

-- Taking hormonal birth control can block some of the excess testosterone your body is producing.
+- Taking hormonal birth control can block some of the excess testosterone your body is producing

-As the COVID-19 pandemic continues, it’s natural to worry whether a chronic condition might increase your risk of catching COVID or becoming very ill.
+It’s natural to worry whether a chronic condition might increase your risk of catching COVID or becoming very ill.

-Although PCOS wasn’t included on the list of risk factors at the beginning of the pandemic, new information suggests that people with PCOS should be more cautious about the virus.
+Although PCOS wasn’t included on the list of risk factors at the beginning of the COVID-19 pandemic, new information suggests that people with PCOS should be more cautious about the virus.

 One study put women with PCOS at a 28% greater risk of catching COVID.